argonne-lcf/user-guides/docs/aurora/data-science/python.md

 - [PyTorch](./frameworks/pytorch.md)
 - [TensorFlow](./frameworks/tensorflow.md)

+> [!IMPORTANT]
+> When the users have custom package installed in your own home or project directory, it is HIGHLY recommended to use Copper package to help reducing I/O overhead for importing python package at large scale.
+Please refer to (../data-management/copper/copper.md)

 ## Virtual environments via `venv`

 While the Anaconda environment automatically loaded with the `frameworks` module contains many